simonw/symbex/README.md

-  --check                    Exit with non-zero code if any matches found --replace                  Replace matching symbol with text from stdin --rexec TEXT               Replace with the result of piping to this tool --help                     Show this message and exit.
+  --check                    Exit with non-zero code if any matches found --replace                  Replace matching symbol with text from stdin --rexec TEXT               Replace with the result of piping to this tool --csv                      Output as CSV
+  --tsv                      Output as TSV
+  --json                     Output as JSON
+  --nl                       Output as newline-delimited JSON --id-prefix TEXT           Prefix to use for symbol IDs --help                     Show this message and exit.

 ```